 For those who need a content management system that allows you to upload your own images etc, I can offer alternatives that are more secure, easier to operate and cheaper over the long run.

-Package details can be found on the relevant pages, but there are three basic options beginning with a Starter package at just £275, including four web pages, SEO optimisation and 12 months web hosting, which is ideal for a small business to get started online.
+Package details can be found on the relevant pages, but there are three basic options beginning with a Starter package at just £475, including four web pages, SEO optimisation and 12 months free updates, which is ideal for a small business to get started online.

 The above options have been created to offer a clear, transparent solutions with fixed pricing on simple websites that will showcase your project or business, but if you require something particular, such as more pages, e-commerce or a CMS to update the site yourself I can provide Bespoke solutions that are priced individually.